 Customized Exercise Programming - Colorectal Cancer

-Colorectal cancer is the third most commonly occurring cancer in men and the second most commonly occurring cancer in women.
-There were over 1,096,601 million new cases and 551,269 deaths worldwide in 2018.
+Colorectal Cancer cancer is the third most commonly occurring cancer in men and the second most commonly occurring cancer in women.
+There were over 1.93 million new cases and 0.94 million deaths worldwide in 2020.
 Incidence rates have been decreasing for most of the past two decades due to colorectal screening tests that allow for early detection and removal of polyps before they turn into cancer.
 Incidence rates have, however, increased by nearly 2% in people younger than age 50.
+The global new CRC cases is predicted to reach 3.2 million in 2040, with China and the United States having the highest estimated number of new CRC cases in the next 20 years.

 Colorectal cancer refers to cancer of the large intestine.